-- conduct clinical trials of Resolaris and any additional product candidates we may develop; - continue our research and product development efforts; - manufacture preclinical study and clinical trial materials; - expand, protect and maintain our intellectual property portfolio; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.
+- conduct clinical trials of Resolaris and any additional product candidates we may develop; - continue our research and product development efforts; - manufacture preclinical study and clinical trial materials; - expand, protect and maintain our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.

 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take at least a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, we will need to raise substantial additional capital beyond the expected net proceeds from this offering.
 The amount and timing of our future funding requirement will depend on many factors, including the pace and results of our preclinical and clinical development efforts and the timing and nature of the regulatory approval process for our product candidates.
 We anticipate that we will seek to fund our operations through public or private equity or debt financings or other sources.
-However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed on develop our product candidates.
+However, we may be unable to raise additional funds or enter into such other arrangements when needed would have a negative impact on our financial condition and ability to develop our product candidates.